pure-data/pure-data/README.txt

 If you download and unpack Pd, you will also find the html documentation locally in the file, .../pd-whatever/doc/1.manual/index.htm.
 To unpack Pd:

 LINUX (or freeBSD).
+In some linux installations you can download Pd via "apt-get install puredata" or "yum install puredata"; otherwise you will have to download the source and compile it as follows:

-Download Pd, which will be a ".tar.gz" file; to unpack it, type "zcat [name].tar.gz | tar xf -" to a shell.
+First download Pd, which will be a ".tar.gz" file; to unpack it, type "tar xzf [name].tar.gz" to a shell.
+(Alternatively, check the sources out from a repository).
 This creates a directory with a name like "pd-0.35".
-CD to "src". ./configure, and make.
-There are also compiled packages available.
+In a shell, cd to "src".
+If there's a file named "configure", type "./configure" and then "make".
+If there's no "configure", generate one first by typing "autoconf" then "./configure" and "make".

 Microsoft Windows.
-Pd is distributed as a "zip" file.
+Pd binaries are distributed as a "zip" file.
 Unzip this, creating a directory such as \pd.

 Macintosh.
 The web browser will automatically unpack the distributions